 Tax Services We Provide

 Our attorneys resolve a wide range of tax issues including wage garnishments, bank levies, liens, and penalties.
-The W Tax Group prides itself on negotiating the most favorable tax debt settlements allowed under law.
+The W Tax Group prides itself on negotiating the most favorable tax liability settlements allowed under law.

 An OIC is an agreement between you and the IRS, where the IRS agrees to accept less than the full amount you owe.
 You can submit an offer on taxes owed individually and for your business.

 There are two main reasons the IRS may agree to accept less than the full amount: